Aurora forecast for Kiruna - live KP index and weather

 Clear Skies Are Key

 Cloud cover below 30% is ideal.
-The aurora happens 100km above Earth, so any clouds will block your view.
+The aurora forms roughly 100–400 km above Earth, so any clouds will block your view.
 Check the hourly forecast to find clear windows.

 Dark Sky Matters